daedon/Fooocus-API-XYZ/README.md

 * Associated sub-directories will be created.
 * Default files will be copied to "jobs/newJobName".
 * Modify parameters in "jobs/myJob/parms".
+* Change parameters for all your future jobs in `defaults` directories.

 #### A simple example with 3 Parameter files (included in sample myJob)
 The following parameters will generate 12 curl calls and 12 images ('image_number' = 1).